 Assessment will take a variety of forms including reports, essays, academic posters, presentations, clinical role play and examinations.
 Assessment components will be identified in line with the University of Chester modular framework guidance.

-This programme is accredited by the Royal College of Veterinary Surgeons as conveying a license to practise.
+This programme is accredited by the Royal College of Veterinary Surgeons as conveying a license to practise (subject to full accreditation).
 This means that successful graduates are eligible to apply for entry to the register of veterinary nurses and use the post-nominal RVN.

 Students are expected to complete and pass all the identified modules at the required level of study in order to progress to the following year.
 To successfully progress to the next level of study, students are required to achieve the minimum weighted module mark of 40% for each module.
 In addition, for specified modules at Levels 4 and 5, each item of assessment in the module must achieve the minimum threshold attainment of 40%.